manticoresoftware/manticoresearch/manual/Searching/Multi-queries.md

 👍 Why use multi-queries?

 Generally, it all boils down to performance.
-First, by sending requests to `searchd` in a batch instead of one by one, you always save a bit by doing less network roundtrips.
+First, by sending requests to `searchd` in a batch instead of one by one, you always save a bit by doing less network round-trips.
 Second, and somewhat more important, sending queries in a batch enables `searchd` to perform certain internal optimizations.
 In the case when there aren't any possible batch optimizations to apply, queries will be processed one by one internally.

 ⛔ When not to use multi-queries?